bnwest/FastApiMicroService/README.md

 INFO:     Waiting for application startup.
 INFO:     Application startup complete.
 ```
-For the reason that I used `0.0.0.0` as the host IP, see (Connection refused?
-Docker networking and how it impacts your image)[https://pythonspeed.com/articles/docker-connection-refused/].
+For the reason that I used `0.0.0.0` as the host IP, see [Connection refused Docker networking and how it impacts your image](https://pythonspeed.com/articles/docker-connection-refused/).
 The takeaways from that article are:
 1. By default, containers run in their own network namespaces, with their own IP addresses.
 2. docker run -p 5000:5000 will forward from all interfaces in the main network namespace